mccabete/2019-07-19-group5/README.md

 And please note:
 if you are teaching Git,
-please [create a separate repository](#setting-up-a-separate-repository-for-learners) for your learners to practice in.
+please [create a separate repository](#setting-up-a-separate-repository-for-learners) for your learners to practice in.......

 ## Creating a Repository